Skip to content

 4. A major data-quality, testing, or deployment baseline changes.

-5. v21 tier sequencing changes or a new admissions evidence artifact materially changes what is worth prioritizing.
+5. v21 tier sequencing changes or a new external-validation evidence artifact materially changes what is worth prioritizing.

 6. A new strategic version becomes active.